-For this purpose, we investigate how market participants revise their economic prospects when they receive new information on the stance of fiscal policy through the lens of the Survey of Professional Forecasters (SPF) data.
-We show that forecasters tend to over-predict GDP growth when monetary policy coordinates well with fiscal policy, while systemic underpredictions are likely to occur when the Fed adopts a hawkish stance.
+We address the responses of sentiment to changes in government spending by investigating how market participants revise their economic prospects when they receive new information on the stance of fiscal policy through the lens of the Survey of Professional Forecasters (SPF) data.
+We show that forecasters tend to over-predict GDP growth when monetary policy coordinates well with fiscal policy, while systemic under-predictions are likely to occur when the Fed adopts a hawkish stance.
 We view persistent over-predictions as a sign of optimism, while under-predictions reflect pessimistic economic prospects in the market.

-We further investigate this conjecture by regressing five-quarter ahead forecasts of real GDP growth on one-quarter ahead forecasts of real government spending growth employing odds (FYFSGDA188S; FRED).

-a fixed-size rolling window scheme.
-Results reveal strong positive correlations (optimism) for the pre-Volcker era, while we observed negative correlations (pessimism) when the stance of monetary policy became hawkish.
+We further investigate this conjecture by regressing five-quarter (longer-run) ahead fore-casts of real GDP growth on one-quarter (short-run) ahead forecasts of real government spending growth employing a fixed-size rolling window scheme.
+Results reveal strong positive correlations (optimism) for the pre-Volcker era, while we observe negative correlations (pessimism) when the stance of monetary policy became hawkish.
 These findings imply that time-varying responses in sentiment may explain the time-varying effectiveness of fiscal policy on private spending.
-In regime D, fiscal stimulus generates consumer optimism, which stimulates economic activity in the private sector.
-In regime H, however, it generates consumer pessimism, resulting in subsequent decreases in private spending, which ultimately weaken the effectiveness of fiscal policy.
-We also provide statistical evidence in favor of such views employing structural break tests by Hansen (1997, 2001).
+In regime D, fiscal stimulus generates consumer optimism, which boosts economic activity in the private sector.
+In regime H, however, it generates consumer pessimism, resulting in subsequent decreases in private spending, which ultimately weakens the effectiveness of fiscal policy.
+We also provide statistical evidence in favor of such views employing structural break tests by Hansen (1997, 2001) and Bai and Perron (2003).

-Leeper et al. (2017) also demonstrate that fiscal policy can be less effective when the monetary authority stays hawkish.
+Leeper et al. (2017) also show that fiscal policy can be less effective when the monetary authority stays hawkish.
 However, their contributions are mostly theoretical because their major findings are based on counterfactual analyses using the full sample period data.
 On the contrary, we provide historical evidence of the time-varying effects of fiscal stimulus for the post-war U.S. data.
-Furthermore, we suggest a sentiment channel as an alternative to the real interest rate channel to explain the output effects of fiscal policy under different policy regimes.
+Furthermore, we suggest a sentiment channel as an alternative propagation mechanism to the real interest rate channel to explain the output effects of fiscal policy under different policy regimes.

-Perotti (2005) suggests similar evidence that fiscal policy became less effective in more recent sample periods using macroeconomic data from 5 OECD countries including the U.S. However, he fails to provide convincing explanations what caused such changes.
-Bilbiie et al. (2008) also report time-varying effects of fiscal stimulus, but they focus more on the role of different feedback rules of government spending as in Leeper et al. (2017).
-They suggest that financial market deregulation made it possible for households to smooth consumption, which makes fiscal policy less effective.3 It seems, however, that these arguments are at odds with the data.
-In effect, saving rates have substantially declined since the 1980's when deregulation began in the U.S.
+Perotti (2005) suggests similar evidence that fiscal policy became less effective in more recent sample periods using macroeconomic data from 5 OECD countries including the U.S.

+However, he fails to provide convincing explanations what caused such changes.
+Bilbiie et al. (2008) also report time-varying effects of fiscal stimulus, but they focus more on the role of different feedback rules of government spending similar to the work of Leeper et al. (2017).
+They suggest that financial market deregulation made it possible for households to smooth consumption, which makes fiscal policy less effective.4 It seems, however, that these arguments are at odds with the data.
+In fact, saving rates have substantially declined since the 1980's when deregulation began in the U.S.